The Key To Getting Job Offers Using The Equalizer Strategy

 If the idea of begging for a job, makes you sick in your mouth a little bit:

 You’re gonna love this post

 A bit of background for you first:

 Long before I ever started my business (and created Get Hired Like A Boss), my first work-related love (besides collecting stationary & office supplies #nerdbomb) was finding jobs!

-I was totally THAT girl who would go into every business; ask to speak to the manager and start talking her way into a job.
 I loved meeting someone knew, finding out what they did, how they got there and how I could help them.
 Loved it!

 My love of chatting with staff & business owners and managers eventually led me to the great jobs I’ve enjoyed throughout my life, including Receptionist at a Law firm, Legal Assistant at a different law firm (where I was head hunted essentially), Events Coordinator, Personal Assistant which lead to Executive Assistant, Office Administrator, then Office Manager and now HR Professional/Office Manager for xMatters.

 I eventually started this business to help ambitious women like myself get the jobs & salaries they deserve, and to show them what’s really possible even if it looks hopeless at times.